blsage/iPages/README.md

 ## Usage
-iPages is FREE and open-source for individuals, and will remain that way forever.
+<b>iPages is FREE and open-source for individuals, and will remain that way forever. </b>

 iPages is distributed under a GNU GPL open-source license.